micbanand/SimpleCore/SimpleCore Legacy/README.md

 ![](Build_Photos/image_readme/Preview.jpg)

-PLEASE NOTE THIS A OLD VERSION! ( I am getting ready to release MK1 which will be the offical completed release )

 The goal of this printer is to make a very simple DIY corexy 3D printer than can be built by anyone for the cheapest possible.

 Features:

 - Simple frame using standard size 2020 extrusions, no drilling or tapping
-- EVA 2.4 Toolhead support, build the printer you want
+- EVA 2.4 and EVA 3 Toolhead support, build the printer you want
 - Triple belted Z motors
 - Fully enclosable design
 - Klicky Probe Support

-BOM for SimpleCore Legacy ( Outdated Design ) https://docs.google.com/spreadsheets/d/1O3hkrCF_OMRDucAhxMPro0IfUh7aCPbqEiQB7Yf0kRw/edit#gid=0
+BOM for SimpleCore Legacy
+https://docs.google.com/spreadsheets/d/1O3hkrCF_OMRDucAhxMPro0IfUh7aCPbqEiQB7Yf0kRw/edit#gid=0

 My Discord